rksptl/CKAD-Exercises/05-services-networking/02-network-policies.md

 Network Policies in Kubernetes allow you to control the traffic flow between Pods and between Pods and external endpoints.
 They act as a firewall for Pods, specifying which traffic is allowed and which is denied.

+## Imperative vs. Declarative Approaches for Network Policies

+**Important Note for CKAD Exam:** Network Policies can **only** be created using declarative YAML manifests.
+There are no imperative commands available for creating Network Policies.
+This is a key distinction for the CKAD exam.

+**Declarative Approach (Required):**
+- Network Policies must be defined in YAML manifests
+- Apply the manifests using `kubectl apply -f policy.yaml`
+- This is the only approach available for Network Policies

+**Supporting Resources (Can use Imperative Commands):**
+- While Network Policies themselves require YAML, the resources they protect can be created imperatively:
+  - Create namespaces: `kubectl create namespace`
+  - Create pods: `kubectl run`
+  - Create deployments: `kubectl create deployment`
+  - Create services: `kubectl expose`

+**Hybrid Workflow for CKAD Exam:**
+1. Create supporting resources (pods, deployments, services) using imperative commands
+2. Create Network Policies using YAML manifests
+3. Test the policies using imperative commands like `kubectl exec`

 ## Key Concepts

 - **Network Policy**: A specification of how groups of Pods are allowed to communicate with each other and other network endpoints